19_803_full 2.jpg

 If you are here, you may be experiencing feelings of disconnection, anxiety, isolation, stress, or emptiness.
 Perhaps you come to therapy with existing habits or patterns you would like to change.
 Together, we can reflect on the experiences and environments that have shaped your way of showing up in the world so far.
 We can make space to explore the complexities of identity, including the roles of trauma, systemic injustice, and early attachment experiences.
 As a therapist, I strive to honor the many forces that play into our overall sense of well-being, and believe there is no one-size-fits-all approach to healing.

 I became a therapist because of my faith in the power of relationships to transform our inner and outer lives.
 I enjoy being active and engaged in sessions, and strive to create a sense of togetherness as we turn our attention to areas of pain, conflict, and hope.
 My style is warm, direct, compassionate, and creative.
 My work is psychodynamically grounded and pulls from AEDP and ACT frameworks.
-Additionally, I utilize Emotionally Focused Therapy for Couples.
+Additionally, I utilize Emotionally Focused Therapy for couples, with additional training in sex/sexuality and attachment.
 Beyond any particular modality, however, I believe that a strong, warm and affirming therapeutic bond is the core of what makes therapy effective.

 I hold a Masters of Social Work from New York University, and Bachelor of Arts in Visual Arts from Oberlin College.
 I have provided psychotherapy to individuals experiencing anxiety, depression, body image issues, academic concerns, family conflicts, identity exploration, dating, sexuality, and relationships, and struggles with self-esteem.
 My pronouns are she/her/hers.